mviniciuz/todolist/README.md

 ### 📋 Prerequisites

-This project was developed in typescript with react-native and expo, to run it you must have node.js installed on your computer.
+This project was developed in typescript with react-native and expo, to run it you must have node.js and any emulator installed on your computer.

 ```
 Install NODE.JS
+Install Emulator

 ```

 ### 🔧 to install